 If you keep your customers satisfied, it’s still easy for them to leave.
-It's not so easy for them to find somewhere else to spend their money if they are delighted.
-Loyalty doesn’t come from giving customers the status quo, but from going above and beyond to surpass their expectations.
-[Check out our best picks page if you need help choosing the best CRM software for your business.]
+If they are delighted, it’s not so easy for them to find somewhere else to spend their money.
+Loyalty doesn’t come from giving customers the status quo but from going above and beyond to surpass their expectations.

 “The reality is that customers and clients who feel good and feel that they are appreciated will return, invest more, and refer other customers,” Donaldson said.

-Word-of-mouth marketing is the cheapest and arguably most effective way to promote your business, and delighting your customers is a natural way to achieve it.
+Word-of-mouth marketing is one of the cheapest and most effective ways to promote your business, and delighting your customers is a natural way to achieve it.
 Delighted customers tend to share their excitement with friends, family and others in their network.
-They might share an update or post a tweet praising the brand.
-That referral is more powerful than an ad campaign.
+They might share an update or post a tweet praising the brand, and that referral is more powerful than an ad campaign.

 Customers tend to spend more with the companies that make them happy.
 The more you delight them, the more they are apt to spend.

 Your business is only as good as its reputation.
-A bad review on Yelp or several complaints on social media can have a negative impact on your sales.
-If you give your customers delight, it will cushion the blow from any bad reviews.
-You have brand ambassadors who believe in your company and will likely defend you against negative comments.
+Negative customer reviews and social media complaints can hurt your sales.
+Achieving customer delight among your clients will cushion the blow of bad reviews.
+You’ll create brand ambassadors who believe in your company and will likely defend you against negative comments.

-Creating customer delight is the responsibility of every customer-facing employee in your company.
-Larger businesses may have a team focused solely on wowing customers, but for small businesses, the job is everyone’s.
+Every customer-facing employee in your company is responsible for creating customer delight.
+Larger businesses may have a team focused solely on wowing customers, but at small businesses, it’s everyone’s job.

-The idea is to create customer delight in every aspect of your business, from the phone lines to social media.
-Everyone in the company should know they need to surpass expectations throughout the customer’s journey.
-Whether a customer interacts with a sales representative, engages with your brand on Instagram, opens a package from you, or calls customer service, they should be delighted with the experience.
+The idea is to create customer delight in every customer engagement aspect of your business, from the phone lines to social media.
+Everyone in the company should know they must surpass expectations throughout the customer’s journey.
+Whether a customer interacts with a sales representative, engages with your brand on Instagram, opens a package from you or calls customer service, they should be delighted with the experience.

-Creating customer delight can take time.
-It's a strategy of trial and error to get it right.
-But you can't do it in a vacuum; it requires customer feedback.
-It’s not enough to include a handwritten thank-you note with the order; you must determine the impact from that move, which is where measuring your success comes in.
+Creating customer delight can take time and some trial and error, and it requires customer feedback.
+It’s not enough to include a handwritten thank-you note with the order; you must determine the impact of that move by measuring your success.

-Majcher said to start by creating a baseline of your current customer satisfaction.
-Take a quick survey of your customers to find out if the service is OK, great, or needs improvement.
-Throw in a couple of open-ended questions about their expectations or what they want to see improve.
+Majcher advised starting by creating a current customer satisfaction baseline.
+Take a quick customer survey of your customers to determine if your service is great, OK or needs improvement.
+Throw in some open-ended questions about customers’ expectations or where they’d like to see improvements.
 Once you have this customer feedback, you can pinpoint the areas that could use some customer delight and test the waters there.